balena-os/wifi-connect/README.md

 Installation
 ------------

-WiFi Connect is designed to work on systems like Raspbian or Debian, or run in a docker container on top of resinOS.
+WiFi Connect is designed to work on systems like Raspbian or Debian, or run in a docker container on top of balenaOS.

 ### Raspbian/Debian Stretch